AlexSD92/stack_react/README.md

 2. Give your folder a project name, for example 'stack-drf-api'.
 3. Open up your terminal.
 4. First and foremost, install Django by typing '*pip install Django*', and wait for the installation to finish.
 5. Time to start the project, so type '*django-admin startproject [insert your project name here]*' and wait for the folders and files to be created.
-Our project is named *crm*.
 6. Install the following dependencies using 'pip install':
     - django-rest-framework
     - django-cors-headers